Conference Menu

 Creating a culture of safety is critical to building a workplace where humans can thrive and innovation and flourish.
 We invite contributors from all chemistry and chemical engineering disciplines to share their stories about safety in chemistry.
 Topics can range from incident investigation and reporting, process controls, engagement activities, and people management.

-Process Safety Management Division Symposium (PSM/EN/SC)
+Process Safety Management Division Symposium (PSM)

 Organizers